Georg [György] Lukács

 After again being subjected to criticism from the party orthodoxy and being virtually excluded from public life in the mid-1950s, the Hungarian uprising against the Soviet rule in 1956 opened a new chapter for Lukács.
 After Stalin’s death, it became not only increasingly possible for him to publicly criticize Stalinism and to voice again, for the first time since 1928, his vision for the future of Marxism, arguing that the communist party should regain public trust by competing with other leftist forces within a multi-party democracy.
 He also served in the short-lived Nagy government as minister for public education.
 After the subsequent Soviet invasion, he was arrested and imprisoned in Romania.
 In contrast to other members of the government, he was not executed but merely expelled from the communist party, which he only rejoined in 1969.
 From the 1960s on, Lukács—having had to retire from all academic positions—worked on his two-volume Specificity of the Aesthetic and on a Marxist ethics, later partly transformed into the Ontology of Social Being, which he never finished during his lifetime.
 He also continued to publish extensively on literature and art.
 Lukács passed away on June 4, 1971 in Budapest.

 He takes up the issue of the relationship between “form” and “life” in three different but closely interconnected discussions: First, there is the question of how the element of “form” distinguishes art as a separate sphere of value.
 This is most explicitly discussed in his two attempts at a systematic philosophy of art.
-Second, there is the sociological-historical question about the relation between individual and collective life and the (aesthetic and ethical) forms in modern bourgeois society, that is, at a historical moment in which a “totality” of life has vanished.
+Second, there is the sociological-historical question about the relation between (individual and collective) life and the (aesthetic and ethical) forms in modern bourgeois society.
 This topic is dominant both in the History of the Modern Drama of 1909 and in the Theory of the Novel of 1916.
 Finally, a third strand concerns existential and ethical questions, most explicitly discussed in Soul and Form and in the essay “On Poverty of Spirit”.

-Another central concept in Lukács' thought is that of “totality”.
+Next to “form”, two central concepts in Lukács’ thought are “totality” and “life”.
 With “totality” Lukács refers to a whole set of elements that are meaningfully interrelated in such a way that the essence of each element can only be understood in its relation to the others.
 “Life”, as Lukács understands it, is the intrinsic richness and potentiality of experiences and actions of individuals and societies, rather than only the temporal unfolding of empirical lives.
 Both individual and social life is in principle capable of forming an integrated totality.
 However, this is only the case if the essential properties of its elements are intelligible in terms of their relations to other particulars of life.
 Only in this case, life can have a meaningful form which is not a mere restriction.
 Lukács claims that this was the case in the times of Homeric Greece where a totality of meaning was immanent to life itself.
 This immanence of meaning and the totality it constituted was, however, lost in the subsequent historical development, transforming form into an external factor to life.

 In regard to the relation between form and life, we can distinguish between forms that are forms of life itself, produced by that life, and abstract forms which are imposed onto life from the outside.
 When a form is imposed on life that is not a form of that specific mode of life (or if the form in question cannot be realized in empirical life), such an imposition always runs the risk of distorting the meanings of the particular actions or persons.
 But at the same time, form is necessary for life to become intelligible and unified (see Bernstein 1984: 77–80).
 Within the sphere of individual agency, persons face this dilemma in regard to the choice of either authentically expressing the particular meanings of their own life, risking the loss of form and, consequently, the loss of intelligible access to these meanings, or of imposing an external form as a normative demand on their life, risking distortion, inauthenticity and even the denial of life itself.